pierre-jean/pierre-jean.github.io/source/_posts/2014-06-04-linux-boot-process.markdown

 The partitions start at sector 63.
 The MBR is written in sector 0.
 This area between the MBR and the beginning of partitions is called **MBR GAP**.
 GRUB uses this space to put some extra code in it.

 The code in *GRUB stage 1*, doesn't know how to read a Linux partition, and as a consequence load the kernel image that is inside.
-That's why the *GRUB stage 1* load the content of the *MBR GAP*, which contains code to open Linux partition.
+That's why the *GRUB stage 1* load the content of the *MBR GAP*, which contains instructions for opening a Linux partition.

 {% img /images/linux/boot_03.png %}